Quark–gluon plasma: Direct photons and dileptons

-Direct photons and dileptons are arguably most penetrating tools to study relativistic heavy ion collisions.
-They are produced, by various mechanisms spanning the space-time evolution of the strongly interacting fireball.
-They provide in principle a snapshot on the initial stage as well.
-They are hard to decipher and interpret as most of the signal is originating from hadron decays long after the QGP fireball has disintegrated.
+Thermal photons and dileptons are important electromagnetic probes of the quark–gluon plasma (QGP) formed in relativistic heavy-ion collisions.
+Unlike hadrons, which predominantly reflect the final stages of the collision, electromagnetic probes are emitted throughout the entire space–time evolution of the fireball, from the early deconfined phase through the hadronic stage up to kinetic freeze-out, when strong interactions cease.
+Because photons and leptons interact only electromagnetically, their mean free path is much larger than the size of the collision volume, allowing them to escape the medium with minimal final-state interactions.
+As a result, they provide direct information on the temperature and space–time dynamics of the matter created in the collision.
+The mass of the dileptons in particular help sort out the parton and hadron effects, allowing the study of the average temperature of the plasma and its equilibration time.

 Glasma hypothesis

 Since 2008, there is a discussion about a hypothetical precursor state of the quark–gluon plasma, the so-called "Glasma", where the dressed particles are condensed into some kind of glassy (or amorphous) state, below the genuine transition between the confined state and the plasma liquid.

-This would be analogous to the formation of metallic glasses, or amorphous alloys of them, below the genuine onset of the liquid metallic state.
+This would be analogous to the formation of metallic glasses.

 Although the experimental high temperatures and densities predicted as producing a quark–gluon plasma have been realized in the laboratory, the resulting matter does not behave as a quasi-ideal state of free quarks and gluons, but, rather, as an almost perfect dense fluid.
 Actually, the fact that the quark–gluon plasma will not yet be "free" at temperatures realized at present accelerators was predicted in 1984, as a consequence of the remnant effects of confinement.

 Neutron stars

-It has been hypothesized that the core of some massive neutron stars may be a quark–gluon plasma.
+It has been hypothesized that the core of some supermassive neutron stars may be a quark–gluon plasma.